zeineb12/higgs_boson/README.md

 # Machine Learning Project 1 - Higgs Boson Dataset
-Code in Python.
+Code in Python using Numpy only.
 No external libraries were allowed except for visualisation purposes.

 # Team Members